Real People Stories – Diane

 In short, I was sitting on pins and needles in a semi-faint.

-And at 3 I saw my CBC results and was just shocked.
-Haemoglobin is normal and even higher than my standard 117!
+At 3, I saw my results and was just shocked.
+My hemoglobin is normal and even higher than my standard 117!
 Can you imagine what would have happened if I had started eating this Sorbifer?
-The doctor prescribed it to me for 2 months!
-And it didn’t even occur to her to send me to take an Anaemia test!
+The doctor prescribed it to me for 2 months, and it didn’t even occur to her to send me to take an Anaemia test!

 I don’t even know who is more brilliant here: the blind laboratory that came up with such results out of some idiot or the idiotic grabber who gives out prescriptions BEFORE confirming the diagnosis or rechecking…